 For those of you who are used to seeing your cats roaming free, this is a last resort for both you and your pet.
 Although where the above-mentioned strategies fail to work, it may be an option you need to implement, at least temporarily, while your cat becomes fit again.

 If yours is an outdoors type, make sure your home offers plenty of stimulation to keep your pet entertained.
-Buy some new toys, a soft bed or scratching post - even a cat house if you have room – to keep kitty content.
+Buy some new cat toys, a soft cat bed or cat scratching post - even a cat house if you have room – to keep kitty content.
 It won’t take long for he or she to become familiar with their new routine.
 Who knows, they might even come to prefer staying home again over wandering the local neighbourhood!